Pork loin roast is tender and juicy when made in your electric pressure cooker.

 This Instant pot pork roast recipe makes a wonderful weeknight dinner.
 It’s so easy to make and does not require watching.

-I sometimes add brown rice Quinoa blend as a side dish instead of the sourdough.
+Make brown rice Quinoa blend as a side dish.
 Or make the traditional mashed potatoes.
 The gravy is so good with it.

 Tips on Cooking Meat with the Instant Pot:

 Instant pot pork loin recipe method is a bit different from the oven method you may be used to.

 - Remember: When cooking under pressure the cooking time is determined by the THICKNESS of your meat.
 NOT the weight.

 - If you slice up your pork roast into one inch slices and then put them in the instant pot Adjust the cooking time downward to 15 or 20 minutes.

 - For example I cooked both of the pieces of this pork roast for the same amount of time for two different dinners.
 And they came out beautifully even though one was a pound heavier.
 Because the thickness of the meat was the same.
 EVEN IF THE ROAST WEIGHT IS HEAVIER.